-A (rather long) string of text which appears to have been inserted purely for the sake of humour and doesn't occur at all in the game (because of its length, which is far too long to fit properly into an Atlas description.)
+A rather long string of text which appears to have been inserted purely for the sake of humor and never shows up in-game, its length also making it far too long to fit properly into an Atlas description anyway.

-Possibly tied to the above string, again rendering it as part of the developers' quirky sense of humour.
+Possibly tied to the above string, again rendering it as part of the developers' quirky sense of humor.

 fuckety fuck fuck